PSAppDeployToolkit/PSAppDeployToolkit/docs/Block-ADTAppExecution.md

 ### None
 ### This function does not generate any output.
 ## NOTES
+An active ADT session is required to use this function.

 It is used when the -BlockExecution parameter is specified with the Show-ADTInstallationWelcome function to block applications.

 Tags: psadt